sparten11740/allmylights/README.md

 #### OpenRGB
-The OpenRGB source continueously polls your configured OpenRGB server and emits a json that contains the colors per device if any device state changed.
+The OpenRGB source continueously polls your configured OpenRGB server and emits an object that contains the colors per device whenever a device state changes.

 ```json5
 {